Six Keys to Marketing Success for Dentists

 Below is a reprint of an article we recently did for The McGill Advisory, a newsletter of the McGill & Hill Group, a top financial services company for dentists.

 Many dentists have had unsatisfactory results from their marketing efforts.
-Despite optimistic projections from marketing firms with whom they worked, and sometimes extensive marketing budgets, results usually haven’t matched expectations.
-That’s because one or more of the following critical points of marketing have been omitted.
+Despite optimistic projections from marketing firms with whom they worked and sometimes extensive marketing budgets, results have usually fallen short of expectations.
+That’s because one or more of the following critical marketing points have been omitted.

 1. If you are not marketing, you are invisible.

-Some doctors still refrain from marketing because it “doesn’t work” or because they feel it “costs too much.”
+Some doctors still refrain from marketing because they believe it “doesn’t work” or “costs too much.”
 In the end, doctors who feel this way will certainly lose — there’s no way around the fact that most dentists need to market.

 This might seem obvious, but this point is often violated in subtle ways.
 For example, a practice commissions a website and waits for new patients to flow from it, but nothing happens.
-The second step after creating the website wasn’t taken: getting the website visible on search engines such as Google and Bing.
-Or, the practice commissions search engine optimization and six months later the website still hasn’t climbed to the first page of results.
+The second step, after creating the website, wasn’t taken: making it visible in search engines such as Google and Bing.
+Or the practice commissions search engine optimization, and six months later, the website still hasn’t climbed to the first page of results.

 2. Getting to the first page of Google is only part of the Internet marketing process

 Ranking high on Google results can result in prospective patients clicking on your website, but what happens when they get there?
-Many dental websites are filled with extensive generic descriptions about the dental procedures offered along with stock photography.
-They forget that the primary purpose of the website should be to provide personalized information necessary to differentiate their practice and give the visitor a reason to choose their practice and make an appointment.
+Many dental websites are filled with extensive generic descriptions about the dental procedures offered, along with stock photography.
+They forget that the primary purpose of the website should be to provide personalized information that differentiates their practice and gives visitors a reason to choose it and make an appointment.
 Providing general information about procedures is secondary.

 Moreover, the practice website must also offer marketing messages that will resonate with potential patients.
 Along with personalized text, there should be special offers and call-to-actions that will incite visitors to make an appointment.
 These proven marketing devices must be included in your website for it to be successful.